bhauman/lein-figwheel/README.md

 [lein-figwheel "0.1.0-SNAPSHOT"]
 ```

-You also need to have your lein-cljsbuild configuration set up in your
+You also need to have your `lein-cljsbuild` configuration set up in your
-project.clj.
+`project.clj`.

 Here is an example: